ncredinburgh/JavaForSmallTeams/process/700_use_coverage_as_a_tool_not_a_target.md

 Code coverage is a useful tool for catching your mistakes.

+The tool that should work for you.
+You do not work for the tool.

 It is most useful when run at the point at which the code and tests are being written, rather than on a CI server some hours later.

 Gaps in code coverage highlight areas of code that have not been tested.
 Some of these may be expected and intentional, others may be a surprise.
 It is these latter ones that provide useful information.